Random Access Codes: Explicit Constructions, Optimality, and Classical-Quantum Gaps: Introduction

-While this value is significantly below the known upper bounds, at present no alternative constructive method is known that yields $(L,k)$-(Q)RACs for arbitrary $L$ and $k$ beyond the above approach.
+While this value is significantly below the known upper bounds, at present few general explicit constructions are known that yields $(L,k)$-(Q)RACs for arbitrary $L$ and $k$ beyond the above approach.

+In addition, the polar codes~\cite{arikan2009channel,korada2010polar} can be used to construct $(L,k)$-RACs whose average decoding success probability asymptotically attains the entropy-based upper bounds in \eqref{eq:rac-average-upper} and \eqref{eq:qrac-average-upper}.
+Thus, this construction is asymptotically optimal in terms of the average decoding success probability.
+However, this asymptotic optimality does not imply optimality in the non-asymptotic regime, where the optimal average decoding success probability remains unknown in general.

 Very recently, a construction of an $(L,L-1)$-QRAC achieving the conjectured upper bound in Eq.~\eqref{eq:qrac-conjecture} was proposed in~\cite{suzuki2026analytical}.
-However, for general $(L,k)$, an optimal construction of QRACs remains unknown, and it is also still open whether the conjectured upper bound in Eq.~\eqref{eq:qrac-conjecture} holds in full generality.
+However, for general $(L,k)$, an optimal construction of QRACs remains unknown, and it is still unknown whether the upper bound in \eqref{eq:qrac-conjecture} remains valid in the regimes $k=o(L)$ or $L-k=o(L)$.

-In summary, the current open questions on (Q)RACs can be stated as follows: \begin{enumerate} \item The actual gap between RACs and QRACs in the non-asymptotic regime with respect to both the average and worst-case decoding success probabilities. \item Constructive methods to build optimal $(L,k)$-(Q)RACs for arbitrary $L$ and $k$. \end{enumerate}
+In summary, the current open questions on (Q)RACs can be stated as follows: \begin{enumerate} \item The actual gap between RACs and QRACs in the non-asymptotic regime with respect to both the average and worst-case decoding success probabilities. \item Constructive methods to build optimal $(L,k)$-(Q)RACs for arbitrary $L$ and $k$. \end{enumerate} The known results are summarized in Table~\ref{tab:summary-known}.